bytewax/crypto-orderbook-app/README.md

 * Setup an order book using a snapshot
 * Update the order book in real-time
 * Use algorithms to trade crypto currencies and profit.
 Just kidding, this is left to an exercise for the reader.

-To start off, we are going to diverge into some concepts around markets, exchanges and orders.

 ## ****Prerequisites****